-We propose a method to reduce the error generated when computing sea ice deformation fields from SAR-derived sea ice motion.
+We propose a method to compute nearly noise-free reduce the error generated when computing sea ice deformation fields from SAR-derived motion and present the results of its application to RGPS sea ice trajectoriessea ice motion.
 The method is based on two steps.
 The first step consists of using a triangulation of the positions taken from the sea ice trajectories to define a mesh on which a first estimate of sea ice deformation is computed.
 The second step consists of applying a specific smoother to the deformation field to reduce the artificial noise that arises along discontinuities in the sea ice motion field.
 This method is here applied to RGPS sea ice trajectories having a temporal and spatial resolution of about 3 days and 10 km, respectively.
-From the comparison between unfiltered and filtered fields, we estimate that the artificial noise causes an overestimation of about 60 % of opening and closing.
-The artificial noise also has a strong impact on the statistical distribution of the deformation and on the scaling exponents estimated with multifractal analysis.
-We also show that a similar noise is present in the deformation fields provided in the widely used 4-point deformation RGPS dataset.
+From the comparison between unfiltered and filtered fields, we estimate that the artificial noise causes an overestimation of about 60% of opening and closing.
+The artificial noise also has a strong impact on the statistical distribution of the deformation and on the scaling exponents estimated with multi-fractal analysis. multifractal analysis.
+We also show that a similar noise is present in the deformation fields provided in the widely used RGPS dataset.
 These findings may have serious implications for previous studies as the constant overestimation of the opening and closing could lead to a large overestimation of freezing in leads, salt rejection and sea ice ridging.

-1 Introduction
+Introduction 1

-Sea ice motion can be retrieved from satellite SAR images using cross correlation techniques and feature tracking algorithms (Kwok et al., 1990; Fily et al., 1990; Hollands and Dierking, 2011).
-Sea ice deformation is then estimated by computing the spatial derivatives of the sea ice motion.
+Sea motion retrieved from satellite SAR ice be images can uscorrelation tracking ing cross techniques and feature algorithms (Hollands and Dierking, 2011) (Kwok et al., 1990; Fily et al., 1990; Hollands and Dierking, 2011) Sea ice deformation is then estimated by computing the spatial derivatives of the sea ice cussion Paper motion.
 The most popular dataset providing both sea ice motion and deformation is the RADARSAT Geophysical Processor System (RGPS) dataset (Kwok, 1998).
-It covers the Western Arctic for the period 1996-2008 at temporal and spatial resolution of about 3 days and 10 km, respectively.
+It covers the Central-Western Arctic for the period 1996-2008 at temporal and spatial resolution of about 3 days and 10 km, respectively.

 As deformation determines sea ice opening (i.e. positive divergence) and closing (i.e. negative divergence), it may be used to estimate important global quantities, such as the ice production in leads, with some assumptions on sea ice growth and redistribution (Kwok et al., 1995).
-Using the RGPS dataset, Kwok (2006) estimated that deformation-related ice production is about 25-40% of the winter ice production in both the perennial and seasonal ice zone.
+Using the RGPS dataset, Kwok (2006) estimated that deformation-related ice production is about 25-40 % of the winter ice production in both the perennial and seasonal ice zone.
 Kwok et al. (2008) also showed that the deformation-related ice production derived from the RGPS dataset is up to two times higher than the one estimated by numerical models, implying a potential underestimate of the associated sea ice-ocean feedbacks.